adorow/adorow.github.io/about/index.md

 title: About
 ---

-I'm a Software Engineer, born and grown in Brazil.
+I'm a Software Engineer, born and raised in Brazil.
 I got my degree in Computer Science at Fundação Universidade Regional de Blumenau (FURB).

 Since then I moved out to Dublin, Ireland for a year, and then to Munich, Germany where I currently live.